dcsil/vera/team/principles.md

 ---

 ## Work and Responsibilities
-Tasks will be managed using a ticket-based project management tool such as Jira, ClickUp, or Notion.
+Tasks will be managed using Notion.
 Sprint tasks will be tracked on kanban boards, while a single Gantt chart will provide a roadmap for the semester.
 A formal project manager role will be established to ensure tickets are kept up-to-date and that the boards remain well-organized.

 As we are all students balancing other courses, asynchronous collaboration will be especially important.
 Members should maximize the use of async communication channels and are encouraged to provide video walkthroughs or updates using tools such as Loom.
 This allows for clear explanations of work progress and decisions without requiring all members to be present simultaneously.